 Since its foundation, NewMusicSA has worked with a number of other South African music and cultural organizations, such as SAMRO, the Unisa Music Foundation and most recently the South African National Youth Orchestra to provide opportunities for emerging South African composers.

-Past Chairs of NewMusicSA include Michael Blake (who founded the organisation), Mokale Koapeng, Christopher Walton, and Cameron Harris.
-The current Chair is Angie Mullins.
+Past Chairs of NewMusicSA include Michael Blake (who founded the organisation), Mokale Koapeng, Christopher Walton, Cameron Harris, Angie Mullins and Chris Jeffery.
+The current Chair is William Fourie.